 Land purchase - top of Carbrooke Road

-This process seems to have been going on for ever - in fact over 2 years!
-It is the Ministry of Defence holding things up and we are constantly pressing our solicitors to badger them for action.
-Once the purchase has been completed the Parish Council will decide what to do with the area which has been cleared.
+The land purchase is now almost completed and the Parish Council now has to decide what to do with the area which has been cleared.
 From the recent village appraisal there was strong favour for a peace/wildlife garden as well as an 'outdoor gym' area.
 If you would like to have your say, contact any councillor or use the 'Contact Us' tab on this website and your views will be taken into account.
 Immediate issues are getting rid of old fencing, keeping the area tidy and tree planting winter 2020-21, volunteers welcome.

 Another 'hot topic' which the council is addresssing - we don't want our village spoilt by thoughtless individuals so any ideas as to how to stop people dropping their rubbish would be welcome.